The Newsletter · From Aston

 Events & Partnership

-Open to attending showcases, album launches and gigs, and to sponsorship conversations with brands relevant to the Track Record audience.
+Open to attending showcases, album launches and gigs, and to sponsorship conversations with brands relevant to our readers.
 One sponsor per issue, maximum.
-Rate card available on request.
+Founding sponsor rate: £50 per issue — see the rate card.

 Events · Sponsorship